user

 [assembly:AssemblyVersion("5.4.2.0")]

-When using a fixed assembly version number with an Assembly File Version attribute, you should embed the version number in the DLL.
-This will make debugging much easier should you ever need to verify a library was correctly (or incorrectly) deployed.
+When you’re using a fixed assembly version number along with an Assembly File Version attribute, make sure to embed the version number in the DLL.
+It will save you a ton of hassle when debugging—especially if you ever need to verify a library was correctly (or incorrectly) deployed.

 // Package Version number 5.4.2